tag-ustwo/geetos-osx/README.md

 ### Usage

 Clone, open in XCode.
-To save new household IDs, swap to branch `gh-pages` and change `items.json`
+To save new household IDs, change `items.json`, commit and push it.

 Deploy at `afp://10.1.0.192/ustwo/Studio/ustwo™_Apps/ustwo™ GEETOS™`